 What my mother learned and how she acquired the knowledge from her mother has lost its place in me.
 I learn from the internet and books and I try to satisfy the social role that’s different from the one she was supposed to satisfy.
 The knowledge that I didn’t learn, is it considered as loss or substituted by different knowledge for newly emerging demand?

 I google constantly.
 Things that enlighten me and things that help me survive, from how to cook eggs to what are the prerequisites for comprehension of new information.
-As I’m spending more time with my mother now, I realised I didn’t inherit a lot of her knowledge in a natural way.
+As I’m spending more time with my mother now, I realised I didn’t inherit a lot of her knowledge in a natural way, on a conscious level.
 As I’m watching her preparing meals, I began asking questions why she decided to take certain steps.
 I ask “why are you drying it first before cooking it?”
 Then she responds with reasonable answers.

 read more 〉 “Being a millennial and watching my mum cook”